johngodlee/geosci_linux_intro/geosci_linux_intro.md

 bye
 ```

-Use `ls` to see that `jefferson.tar.gz` is now in our personal directory.
+Use `ls` to check that `jefferson.tar.gz` is now in our personal directory.

 ## Compressing and uncompressing files

 The file we just downloaded (`jefferson.tar.gz`) came as a compressed binary file.
-A compressed file takes up less file than a raw file, so is ideal for sending data over the network, but we can't do anything with this file until we uncompress it.
-We know it is a compressed file because the file extension is contains `.gz`.
-We can use the GunZip program (`gzip`) to uncompress the file into a useful one:
+A compressed file takes up less drive space than a raw file, so is ideal for sending data over the network, but we can't do anything with this file until we uncompress it.
+We know it is a compressed file because the file extension contains `.gz`.
+We can use the GunZip program (`gzip`) to uncompress the file:

 ```
 gzip -d jefferson.tar.gz